 Sarah Carter's here in London with us.

-We're gonna have the best coverage.
+We're going to have the best coverage.

-It's gonna be a lot going on this week, a lot of protest expected, and then we'll be in Helsinki when the president meets with Vladimir Putin.
+And then we'll be in Helsinki when the president meets with Vladimir Putin.

-We'll have all this coverage tonight from London, as Hannity is on the road tonight.
+We'll have all this coverage tonight from London as Hannity is on the road tonight.

-It'll be, I think what, 2 a.m. here in London.
+It'll be, I think, what, 2 a.m. here in London.

 Well, at least it's not 12 hours.